nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Add Income/Expense Feature

-The add income/expense command has 2 compulsory arguments `/t` and `/a` and 1 optional argument `/r`.
+The add income/expense command has 2 compulsory arguments `/t` and `/a` and 2 optional argument `/r` and  `/d`.

 Example:
 ```
-add income /a 100 /t salary /r 30
+add income /a 100 /t salary /r 30 /d work
 ```
 Below are the steps that shows the implementation of add income/expense.